moritzsalla/healingorb-monorepo/ambient-interface/README.md

 # Ambient Interface (Raspberry Pi)

 Installs and runs a dockerized flask server on Raspberry Pi.
-This server exposes API, which gives clients (browsers) remote access to the Healing Orb's LED pannel via the local network.
+This server exposes API that gives clients remote access to the Healing Orb's LED pannel via the local network.

-To maintain a modular interface, the API endpoints provide no functionality beyond that of the SenseHat.
-All processing should be done on the client-side.
+To maintain a modular interface, the API endpoints provide no functionality beyond that of the SenseHat's.
+All data processing is done on the client-side.

 ![Illustration](illu.png)